 [Software, monitors, USB microphones, 2019-2020]

 “This Performance System” abbreviates the phrase “this performance system kills fascists,” a nod to the slogan Woodie Guthrie painted on his guitar in the 1940s.
 Enabled by a software sketch, multiple screens display graphics that respond in real time to audio input from participants.
 The first iteration of this work took place in the Fall of 2019, inviting participants to collectively sing the folk classic “If I Had A Hammer” throughout the day.
-These performances linked physical, industrial labor and its historical struggles with digitized, cognitive forms of labor and their rapidly unfolding histories.
+In these performances, I wanted to link physical, industrial labor and its historical struggles with digitized, cognitive forms of labor and their rapidly unfolding histories.

-The audience participants were mainly composed of former MAF employees, many of whom were out of work and struggling with the foundation’s shutdown.
-Together, the singers engaged in a group catharsis, collectively reliving and reminiscing on this labor struggle and its fallout.
+The audience participants were mainly composed of former MAF employees, and together we engaged in what I hope amounted to a group catharsis, collectively reliving and reminiscing on this labor struggle and its fallout.